Why Is Infidelity So Painful?

-3. Did the cheating involve only sex or did it also involve doing romantic non-sexual activities with the other person.
+3. Did the cheating involve only sex or did it also involve doing romantic non-sexual activities with the other person?

 The absolutely worst and most painful form of cheating is one that involves many meetings, is pre-meditated (intentional) and involves not only sex but also romantic non-sexual activities, such as going out to dinners, chatting the night away over a bottle of wine or watching shows on television.
-You get the idea.

 The big question is why cheating often is so excruciatingly painful to the person who is being cheated on.
 Many say that it's because it is one of the worst forms of betrayal of trust.
 Others say that it's because your rights have been taken away from you, at least temporarily.
 If you are in a monogamous relationship, you have a right not to be cheated on (by the very definition of monogamy), and you have that right even if the relationship is not going well and even if you are taking a temporary "break" that isn't a full-blown breakup (I will write another post about that in the near future).